mikeysklar/bubby/README.md

 * monkeytype
 * left handed :: 14 wpm
-* limited by mental conversion of letters to chords
+* primarily limited by my own mental conversion of letters to chords
+* a realistic goal is 25+ wpm per hand

 Schematic